arashsamandar/Programmer-Notes/JavaScript/React/Fast_Notes3_Paginatioin_filtering_Sorting.md

 class TableBody extends Component{
     renderCell = (item,column) => {
         if(column.content) { // if column has a content
-            return column.content(item) // it returns a function , but what function , take a look at the next code .
-        } else {
+            return column.content(item) // because it is a function, we pass item to function } else {
             return _.get(item,column.path);
         }